sparkybg/UniSolder-5.2/README.md

 - Heater/PTC positive (black wire) connected to Vout1+ and SENSEA
 - 300ohm between ID and Vout1-
 - 110ohm between ID and Vout2-

+### 10. ATTEN GT-N100:
+ - Outer shell of both tips (black wire) connected to EARTH
+ - Vout1- and Vout2- connected to each other
+ - Heater 1 negative (white wire) connected to Vout1-/Vout2-
+ - Heater 1 positive (blue wire) connected to Vout1+ and SENSEA
+ - Heater 2 negative (brown wire) connected to Vout1-/Vout2-
+ - Heater 2 positive (red wire) connected to Vout2+ and SENSEB
+ - 200 ohm between ID and Vout1-/Vout2-

 ## Building instructions